pydantic/pydantic/docs/concepts/serialization.md

     even if subclasses get passed when instantiating the object.
 In particular, this can help prevent surprises when adding sensitive information like secrets as fields of subclasses.

-### Serializing with duck-typing
+### Serializing with duck-typing 🦆

+!!! question "What is serialization with duck typing?"

+    Duck-typing serialization is the behavior of serializing an object based on the fields present in the object itself, rather than the fields present in the schema of the object.
+This means that when an object is serialized, fields present in a subclass, but not in the original schema, will be included in the serialized output.

+    This behavior was the default in Pydantic V1, but was changed in V2 to help ensure that you know precisely which fields would be included when serializing, even if subclasses get passed when instantiating the object.
+This helps prevent security risks when serializing subclasses with sensitive information, for example.

+If you want v1-style duck-typing serialization behavior, you can use a runtime setting, or annotate individual types.

+* Field / type level: use the `SerializeAsAny` annotation
+* Runtime level: use the `serialize_as_any` flag when calling `model_dump()` or `model_dump_json()`

+We discuss these options below in more detail:

+#### `SerializeAsAny` annotation:

-If you want to preserve the old duck-typing serialization behavior, this can be done using `SerializeAsAny`:
+If you want duck-typing serialization behavior, this can be done using the `SerializeAsAny` annotation on a type:

 ```py
 from pydantic import BaseModel, SerializeAsAny